jeremicruz/jeremicruz/README.md

 ## Hi there 👋

+My name is Jeremi Cruz
+I am interestes in Molecular Genetics and Bioinformatics

 <!--
 **jeremicruz/jeremicruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.